FStarLang/PoP-in-FStar/book/pulse/pulse.rst

 checker plugins, extraction support, etc., with *Pulse* as a showcase example of such a DSL.

-Pulse is a new programming language embedded in F* and inheriting many of its features (notably, it is higher order and has dependent types), but with built-in support for programming with mutable state and concurrency, with specifications and proofs in `Concurrent Separation Logic <https://en.wikipedia.org/wiki/Separation_logic>`_.
+Pulse is a new programming language embedded in F*, inheriting many of its features (notably, it is higher order and has dependent types), but with built-in support for programming with mutable state and concurrency, with specifications and proofs in `Concurrent Separation Logic <https://en.wikipedia.org/wiki/Separation_logic>`_.